• Skip to primary navigation

 There's something grounding about making applesauce from scratch.
 It's cozy without being complicated, and the flavor payoff is real.

-• Fast and low-effort - No simmering or stirring-just peel, press, and walk away.
+• Fast and low-effort - No simmering or stirring-just peel, press, and walk away-then pressure-cook on high for 5 minutes.

 • Customizable to the core - Use your favorite apple varieties, adjust sweetness and spice.